Markov Chains Generated by Convolutions of Orthogonality Measures: Main Theorems

 Here we develop a rather general method of building $K(x,y)$ by `{\em convolutions}' of the normalised orthogonality measures.
 There are many different types of convolutions available, but the main structure of the logic is common, which we will describe by choosing one typical convolution.
 In \S\,\ref{sec:exa} many explicit examples of $K(x,y)$ together with the eigensystems, etc, constructed by various types of convolutions, will be displayed together with multitudes of derivative forms obtained by the limiting procedures of $N\to\infty$.

 Let us introduce some notation.
-The normalised orthogonality measure of orthogonal polynomials $\{\check{P}_n(x)\}$ on $\cX$ is denoted by $\pi(x,N,\bm{\lambda})$ ($x\in\cX$)
+The normalised orthogonality measure of orthogonal polynomials $\check{P}_n(x)\eqdef P_n(\eta(x))$ ($\deg P_n(\eta)=n$) on $\cX$ is denoted by $\pi(x,N,\bm{\lambda})$ ($x\in\cX$)

-in which $\bm{\lambda}$ stands for the set of parameters other than the size of the lattice $N$.
+in which $\eta(x)$ is called the sinusoidal coordinate \cite{os12}.
+For the explicit forms, see \eqref{triang2}.
+Here $\bm{\lambda}$ stands for the set of parameters other than the size of the lattice $N$.
 The $N$ dependence of the polynomials is suppressed for simplicity.
+Throughout this paper we adopt the {\em universal normalisation} of the polynomials,

+and $\eta(0)=0$.
 As mentioned above, later $\pi$ will denote the stationary probability distribution of the Markov chain.
-The results presented in this subsection are valid for any polynomials of a discrete variable \cite{nikiforov} in the Askey family \cite{askey}--\cite{gasper}.
+The formulation presented in this subsection would in principle apply for any polynomials of a discrete variable \cite{nikiforov} in the Askey family \cite{askey}--\cite{gasper}.
 But for the actual construction of $K(x,y)$ we deal with three kinds of orthogonal polynomials, the Krawtchouk (K), Hahn (H) and $q$-Hahn ($q$H), and the initial is attached, {\em e.g.}\ $\pi_{\text{K}}(x,N,\bm{\lambda})$, $\check{P}_{\text{K}\,n}(x,\bm{\lambda})$ when formulas need specification of the polynomials.
 In later subsections, more polynomials defined on a semi-infinite lattice $\cX=\mathbb{Z}_{\ge0}$ will be discussed.
 They are the Charlier (C), Meixner (M), and $q$-Meixner ($q$M), which are obtained from (K), (H) and ($q$H) by limiting processes of some parameters in $\bm{\lambda}$ and $N\to\infty$.

 The rules of the game is to construct $K(x,y)$ by a convolution of two or more $\pi(x)$ with certain choice of parameter dependence $\bm{\lambda}_1$ and $\bm{\lambda}_2$, for example,